cguenther0929/can_am_blinker/README.md

 * v0.0.7 -- A handful of bugs were addressed and the algorithm was well tested.
 This version is very close to a release candidate.

+* v0.1.0 -- Fixed issue where watchdog was tripping too early.
+The serial BAUD rate was changed back to 57600.